ranile/ranile/README.md

 # Hi there 👋

-I'm Muhammad Hamza, a 17 year old boy.
+I'm Muhammad Hamza, a Rust and Web Assembly enthusiast and web developer.

 ### Contact me